-ljara payable is stated net of deferred profit (variable rent) payable.
+Ijara payable is stated net of deferred profit (variable rent) payable.
 Deferred variable rent payable is recognised as an expense on a time proportion basis.

-Takaful, retakaful and other payables
+Takaful, Retakaful and other payables

-Takaful, retakaful and other payables are initially measured at fair value, plus transaction costs and are subsequently measured at amortized cost using the effective profit method
+Takaful, Retakaful and other payables are initially measured at fair value, plus transaction costs and are subsequently measured at amortized cost using the effective profit method